Smoking vs Grilling: The Heat Is On—But Which Method Is Right for Your BBQ?

 Heat, Time & Temperature

-Time and temperature are where these two methods truly part ways:
+Time and temperature are where smoking vs grilling really part ways:

 Smoking requires patience, steady heat, and long exposure to wood smoke.
-Grilling is all about quick searing and keeping food moving to avoid burning.
+Grilling is all about quick searing, managing direct heat, and keeping food moving to avoid burning.

 Fuel Types & Flavor Profiles